 Facet injections may also be used as a diagnostic evaluation.
 If the pain decreases significantly after the injection, this helps to verify the joint as a pain generator.
 This can be helpful in planning future treatment.
 These injections can provide relief from pain for days or even years or, in some cases, permanently.

-Facet injections are primarily used to manage facet joint pain (or facet syndrome) which is a type of arthitis located along the spine (osteoarthritis.)
+- Facet injections are primarily used to manage facet joint pain (or facet syndrome) which is a type of arthritis located along the spine (osteoarthritis.)
 The deterioration of the facet joints in the spine can cause several types of pain.